iwontcode/iHateFrontEnd/README.md

 ## Welcome to iHateFrontEnd

-You can use the [editor on GitHub](https://github.com/iwontcode/iHateFrontEnd/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
 This page is an evolving resource for all things a Front-End developer should know about.
 There's never an end to this expanding universe and this page is not aiming to be the ultimate resource.
 This is more of a note to myself so that my dying brain cells can be brought back to life with this guide.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### JavaScript
 1. Closures